About the Louisiana Bar Foundation Kendall Vick Public Law Fund

 Baldwin Haspel Burke & Mayer attorney Jerome Reso, Jr. served as the President of the Kendall Vick Foundation until it became a restricted asset of the Louisiana Bar Foundation in 2021.
 Under the guidance of the Louisiana Bar Foundation, the mission of the Vick Foundation to encourage careers in public law will continue.

-Thanks to the generosity of the Louisiana Bar Foundation Kendall Vick Public Law Fund, the LSU Law Center will award $50,000 in loan repayment assistance in 2021.
+Thanks to the generosity of the Louisiana Bar Foundation Kendall Vick Public Law Fund, the LSU Law Center will award $50,000 in loan repayment assistance in spring 2022.